AMReX-Astro/mini-Castro/README.md

 `bsub -P [project ID] -XF -nnodes 1 -W 30 -Is $SHELL`

-Then launch mini-Castro using a `jsrun` command similar to the following, which uses 4 GPUs on a single node:
+Then launch mini-Castro using a `jsrun` command similar to the following, which uses 6 GPUs on a single node (use 4 on Summitdev):

-`jsrun -n 4 -a 1 -g 1 ./mini-Castro3d.pgi.MPI.CUDA.ex`
+`jsrun -n 6 -a 1 -g 1 ./mini-Castro3d.pgi.MPI.CUDA.ex`

 To run on multiple nodes, request them using the `-nnodes` option to `bsub`.
-For 1 MPI task per GPU, and 4 nodes with 4 GPUs per node, launch mini-Castro via a jsrun command like:
+For 1 MPI task per GPU, and 4 nodes with 6 GPUs per node, launch mini-Castro via a jsrun command like:

-`jsrun -n 16 -a 1 -g 1 -r 4 ./mini-Castro3d.pgi.MPI.CUDA.ex`
+`jsrun -n 24 -a 1 -g 1 -r 6 ./mini-Castro3d.pgi.MPI.CUDA.ex`

 Where the '-r' option specifies the number of 1 MPI task/1 GPU pairings (i.e. resource sets) per node.